Severson-Group/research-repo-template/repo-structure.md

 │   ⋮
 │   └── model-x/
 │
-├── project-sponsor-documents/
-│   ├── README.md
+├── project-sponsor-documents/ (highly dependent on project) │   ├── README.md
-│   ├── annual-reports/
+│   ├── annual-reports/ (depending on the project)
 │   │   ├── 2025/
 │   │   ⋮
 │   │   └── 20xx/
 │   └── proposal/
 │
-├── prototypes/
-│   ├── power-electronics/ (or, locate in instrumentation) │   │   ├── README.md (include connection tables)
+├── prototypes/ (archive of prototypes designs used in the project) │   ├── power-electronics/ (or, locate in instrumentation) │   │   ├── README.md (include connection tables)
 │   │   ├── connection-schematic.svg